To productivity and beyond

 All these suggestions will have little to no impact on productivity if workers are not given a choice.
 Forcing someone to sit in a collaborative space when they really need to focus on a deadline won’t help them to work to their full potential.
 Plants are fantastic for most offices, but if someone is allergic to certain types, they need the choice to sit away from them or have safer options in place.
 Productivity is intrinsically linked to our happiness – if you enjoy the space you work in, you are far more likely to produce work efficiently.

 Want more expert advice?
 Read What makes a great place to work

 Issue seven of Workspace’s homeWORK magazine also explores boosting productivity.
 Read editor Farah Khalique’s piece WorkWell.
 You can pick up a physical copy in any Workspace

 You can also discover more articles like this one on Workspace’s Community section, find out more about our customers, our spaces and explore our events calendar.

-If your business is looking for a new base in the capital, find your Workspace from our portfolio of over 65 locations, or get in touch with us to discuss co-working options and more.
+If your business is looking for a new base in the capital, find your Workspace from our portfolio of 64 properties, or get in touch with us to discuss co-working options and more.